siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 energy density at an equal-beam bright maximum is four times the single-beam energy density.

-The recombined two-beam flux budget is the conserved flux of the two input beams.
+The recombined two-beam flux is the conserved flux of the two input beams.
 After recombination, the full interference pattern conserves energy by distributing density into bright and dark regions: a bright fringe in one output corresponds symmetrically to a dark fringe in the other output.

-The proposal applies the same standard electromagnetic loading logic used in dielectric propagation to the case of two coherent beams fully overlapping in vacuum.
+The proposal applies the same electromagnetic loading effect that slows light in a dielectric to the case of two coherent beams fully overlapping in vacuum.
 The beam splitter only prepares the geometry, direction, and relative phase.
 At overlap, each beam is treated as a propagating electromagnetic field that acts as the coherent response seen by the other.
 Under that reading, the overlap is a loaded branch: the conserved two-beam longitudinal flux is carried on a higher local energy density, so the effective longitudinal transport speed follows from

 $$